3Angels Livable Communities Initiative

 Gibbon, J., & Affleck, A. (2008).
 Social enterprise resisting social accounting: reflecting on lived experiences.
 Social enterprise journal, 4(1), 41-56.

-"The process of getting social enterprises to agree to take up SA took much longer than anticipated.
+Pages: 16 Selected Quotes: "The process of getting social enterprises to agree to take up SA took much longer than anticipated.
 It has been suggested that it is “a good sign” that trustees and managers have a “sceptical curiosity” towards performance improvement methods (Paton, 2003, p.
 164).
-Social enterprises ought not to immediately reject all forms of social impact measurement including frameworks within measurement can be reported, but think about which method is appropriate to their organisation (www.proveandimprove.org).
-The VtD project offered only SA, and this research supports other work recognising that “embedding new knowledge requires time and space in the
+Social enterprises ought not to immediately reject all forms of social impact measurement including frameworks within measurement can be reported, but think...

 Mar 17, 2016